One of the most common questions I get from people who are starting to realize the need for personal privacy is “Where do I start?”

 - Techlore’s incredible VPN toolkit

 - Two episodes of Opt Out focused on VPNs and Tor:

 9. Use a privacy-preserving mobile operating system

-The only real recommendation I have here is below, but note that for some threat models using an iPhone can be a solid approach to gaining strong 3rd-party privacy (i.e. from other data collection, but not from Apple).
+The only real recommendations I have here are below, but note that for some threat models using an iPhone can be a solid approach to gaining strong 3rd-party privacy (i.e. from other data collection, but not from Apple).

 - I’ve long been a huge fan of CalyxOS, have run it for almost a year, and am a financial supporter of the Calyx Institute, the non-profit organization behind CalyxOS.
 CalyxOS is an incredibly powerful tool, one that takes the open-source Android operating system created by Google and strips Google’s tracking and services out of it, and then builds it back up with a focus on user privacy and FOSS app stores (like F-Droid).

 - For more on CalyxOS and my experience/recommendations, see my blog post “Switching to CalyxOS”.

 - I’ve been testing out GrapheneOS for the last few months and am thoroughly impressed with how far the usability has come over the past 6mo or so.
 The Google Compatibility Layer enables microG-like support for apps and works seamlessly once installed properly.
 If you want a bit more security to go with the privacy, consider trying out GrapheneOS.